-The province of Saskatchewan is located in west-central Canada and has a population of approximately one million people.
-Saskatchewan’s two largest metropolitan areas, Saskatoon and Regina, have almost half of the population and are home to three world class universities, including Canada's only First Nations University.
+The province of Saskatchewan is located in west-central Canada and has a population of just over one million people and growing.
+The two largest metropolitan areas, Saskatoon and Regina, have almost half of the population and are home to three world class universities, including Canada's only First Nations University.
 Every year over 20,000 students choose to continue their education in Saskatchewan.

-Saskatchewan universities are home to such world leading research centres as the Canadian Light Source Synchrotron, Innovation Place Research Park, the Petroleum Technology Research Centre, and the Vaccine and Infectious Disease Organization.
-In addition, Saskatchewan is home to the largest uranium, potash and nutraceutical companies in the world.
+Saskatchewan universities are home to world leading research centres such as the Canadian Light Source Synchrotron, Innovation Place Research Park, the Petroleum Technology Research Centre, and the Vaccine and Infectious Disease Organization.
+The largest uranium, potash and nutraceutical companies in the world are located here.

 Saskatchewan is a world leader in agriculture, bio-science, life science, and engineering.
-In addition, the Saskatoon - Craik - Regina corridor was recently designated as a "Regional Centre of Expertise" (RCE) on Education for Sustainable Development in the United Nations University.
+In addition, the Saskatoon - Craik - Regina corridor is designated as a "Regional Centre of Expertise" (RCE) on Education for Sustainable Development by the United Nations University.
 While there are approximately 30 RCEs in the world, there are only three such centres in North America, all of which are in Canada.

 RCEs bring together organizations at the regional/local level to jointly promote education for sustainable development.
 They build innovative platforms to share information and experiences and to promote dialogue among regional/local stakeholders.
 Praxis International Institute believes so strongly in this, that we made the commitment to build a "green" campus in the very heart of the REC.
 We aim to become self sufficient in terms of its energy and food production, pro-active in reducing use of consumable materials and recycling all others.

-Saskatchewan has a bright future with a labour market growing at an annual rate of 4%, one of the highest in Canada.
-Studies show that tens of thousands of additional workers are needed in the next 3-4 years.
+Saskatchewan has a strong labour market growing at an annual rate of 4%, one of the highest in Canada.
+Studies show that tens of thousands of additional workers are needed in the next decade.
 For this reason, the Government of Saskatchewan has both initiated and expanded programs to facilitate more immigration and expanded opportunities for youth.
 People wanting jobs and business opportunities can find them in Saskatchewan.

 Saskatchewan has all of the amenities you might expect from more populated provinces including sports venues, concert halls, live theatre, parks and fine restaurants.
 At the same time, the cost of living is much lower than other parts of Canada.
 Affordable housing and automobile insurance, together with free health care, all contribute to a high standard of living and desired quality of life.